June Mathis: Ben-Hur

 For the original production of Ben Hur (1925), Mathis fought the studio over the casting and production for many months.
 It was her idea to film the $1 million script in Italy; the film would eventually come in just under $4 million.
 When she arrived the original director Charles Brabin, in his words, refused to let her "interfere".
 The production troubles were numerous, and due to political troubles engulfing Italy at the time, resulted in disputes and delayed permissions.
 When the sea battle was filmed near Livorno, Italy, many extras had apparently lied about being able to swim.
 The first attempt to film the chariot race was on a set in Rome, but there were problems with shadows and the racetrack surface.
 One of the chariots' wheels came apart and the stuntman driving it was thrown in the air and killed.

 MGM inherited the production when it took over control of Goldwyn studios; with the film over budget and getting out of control, the studio halted production and relocated the shoot from Italy to California, under the supervision of Irving Thalberg.
 All of Brabin's footage was reviewed and considered unusable, and MGM would fire Mathis, Brabin, and stars George Walsh and Gertrude Olmstead; Replacing them with director Fred Niblo, screenwriters Bess Meredyth and Carey Wilson, and stars Ramon Novarro and May McAvoy.

 After her return, First National hired her as editorial director.
 She also scripted several successful Colleen Moore pictures including Sally, The Desert Flower, and Irene.
 Mathis remained at First National for two years, but left over limitations and signed with United Artists; with her husband she made one picture for them, The Masked Woman.
 The Magic Flame (1927) would be her last picture, and one of her best, due in part to Ronald Colman's performance and Henry King's direction.

 Personal life

-A short woman with untamed brown hair and a love of Parisian fashion, she was also one of the first "writer-directors" and laid the groundwork for the later development of screenwriters becoming producers.
+Outside of her writing, she had a love of Parisian fashion.
+Mathis was one of the first "writer-directors" and laid the groundwork for the later development of screenwriters becoming producers.
 A spiritualist with mystical bents, her scripts featured many heroes with a Christ-like demeanor.
-A believer in reincarnation, she always wore an opal ring when she wrote, convinced it brought her ideas.
+Since she believed in reincarnation, she always wore an opal ring when she wrote, as she was convinced it brought her ideas.

 Mathis had been romantically linked to George Walsh and Rex Ingram; however, she returned from Italy engaged to an Italian cinematographer named Silvano Balboni.
 The couple married on December 20, 1924, at the Mission of St. Cecilia, in Riverside, California.